RemedyData/Dahel_Console_Games_Sales_Analysis_Internship/README.md

 ## Data Transformation Analysis:

-- Several structured queries were written to get the right tables and then saved as views in the Database on SQL Management Studio.
+- Several structured queries were written to get the right tables and then saved as views in the Database on PostgreSQL.
   The tabels and views are:

 ![image](https://github.com/RemedyData/Dahel_Console_Games_Sales_Analysis_Internship/assets/137626163/eebdea1b-d69a-4783-a2ad-d76884a465c3)